eddylxf23/CCMCKP/README.md

 Ablation experiments also confirm the necessity of each component in the algorithm.
 Our novel algorithm can serve as a new baseline, and the code and benchmark sets will be open-sourced to further promote research on DDCCMCKP.

-## Support
+##  supplementary.pdf
-Due to space limitations, we have put the supporting materials and complete experimental results in the /support.pdf for further understanding of our work.
+Due to space limitations, we have put the supporting materials and complete experimental results in the /supplementary.pdf for further understanding of our work.
+The supplementary materials (supplementary.pdf) contain complete experimental results, charts, and analysis involved in our research process.
+The purpose of these supporting materials is to provide readers with more detailed and comprehensive information for further understanding of our research work.
+In addition, these support materials can also help other researchers to replicate our experiments and verify our research results.
+We have uploaded this supplementary material to GitHub for free download and use by others.